umasme/2025-2026/embeded-low level-electrical/2025-2026/PCBs_schematics/ASME UM High current board EDIT HERE/README.md

   * **1** dedicated output for a DC-DC converter.

 ## Board Features
 * **Protection:** Reverse-polarity protection on the main power input and individual fuses for each output bus.
+(To be added)
 * **Diagnostics:**
   * Power indication LED for board power status.
   * Individual LED indicators for each output to identify blown or faulted fuses.